w19andrian/date-trivia/README.md

 cd date-trivia
 make all
 ```
-The above commands will clone the repository, build docker images, and then deploy the chart for both `development` and `production` environment.
+The above commands will clone the repository, build docker images, and then deploy the chart for both `development` and `production` packages.
 By default, the frontend services are exposed via `NodePort`

 Key differences between `development` and `production` on default configuration: